Vitamin K – An Introduction

 Vitamin K and Health

-There is a growing body of research that points to the critical significance of Vitamin K, and that prolonged vitamin K deficiency is a risk factor for osteoporosis, atherosclerosis, Alzheimer’s, and cancer (Willems et al 2014; DiNicolantonio et al, 2015; Wen et al 2018; Harshman et al, 2016).
+There is a growing body of research that points to the critical significance of Vitamin K. Vitamin K acts on many systems of the body through its dependent proteins, or regulation of gene transcription, or antioxidant impact, thus it plays a much larger role than previously assumed (Niemiec et al, 2020).
+Prolonged vitamin K deficiency is a risk factor for osteoporosis, atherosclerosis, Alzheimer’s, and cancer (Willems et al 2014; DiNicolantonio et al, 2015; Wen et al 2018; Harshman et al, 2016).
+Supplementing with vitamin K before irreversible organ damage sets in might help prevent a wide range of disabling diseases.
+(Wei et al, 2019).
+Nutrition represents one of the easiest choices one can make for health (Ahmadieh et al, 2011).

 Present recommendations for dietary intake are based on the daily dose required to prevent bleeding and only to prevent bleeding.
 The present recommendations do not account for the different needs by other tissues in the body and the potential health benefits of vitamin K beyond coagulation (Beulens et al 2013; Theuwissen et al 2014; Kuwabara et al, 2021).
 Accumulating evidence points towards a role for menaquinones that differs from phylloquinone or K1, and that the beneficial effects of vitamin K2 are not covered by the current recommended daily intake guidelines (Akbulut et al, 2020).
 Research has shown that only with supplementation, by taking a capsule of vitamin K, do adults begin to completely carboxylate or make use of the vitamin K in their bodies and benefit from the protection that it provides (Cranenberg, et al. 2008; Theuwissen, et al. 2014).